 - Think about an instance when you…

-- Tell me how you approached a situation where…
+- Walk me through how you approached…

 Building a Diverse & Inclusive Culture at Column Five Media